 Most of our picture book lists contain books that will make your kids laugh out loud.
 For more ideas follow this link to a list of funny books for kids.

-Warning: Do Not Open This Book! and Please, Open This Book!.
 Both of these books are sure to delight.
 What do you do when you are told not to read a book?
 What about when you are supposed to read a book but someone has closed it?
 A group of monkeys will help you sort things out.
 But be warned, you may giggle.
+Ages 3 and up.

-The Book with No Pictures.
 You've probably heard of this book by now, and if you haven't please get yourself to the nearest book supplier and pick it up.
 Unless you are a very serious person.
 Serious people should stay far away from this book.
 Although come to think of it, perhaps this book is the perfect antidote for seriousness.
+All ages.

 Books For Kids Who Love Things that Go

-Twenty Big Trucks in the Middle of the Street.
-This is a truck book, so of course it was a huge hit with my then-4 year old.
 This rhyming counting book starts out with a ice-cream truck that stalls in the middle of the street (every kid's dream).
 But then the different trucks start to pile up behind it, causing a rather large and entertaining traffic jam.
 How will the traffic be dispersed?
 My son kept offering various solutions to that problem during our reading.
 It turns out, one of the trucks provides the solution and the the ice cream truck (of course) provides the dessert.
+Ages 3 and up.

 Books That Counteract Commercialism

-Grandfather Gandhi is an absolutely gorgeous book!
 The story is narrated by then-12 year old Gandhi’s grandson, Arun.
 Arun goes to live with his grandfather, which was considered a great honor.
 One day his grandfather gets angry, a surprise to Arun.
 Gandhi explains to his grandson that anger is a normal human emotion, that people must work to conquer and transform so that it can be used for a good purpose.
 This is a marvelous, must-read book that will encourage your kids to think about the role emotions play in the choices we make.
+Ages 5 and up.